The Bankrate promise

 After you make the ninth and final student loan rehabilitation payment, your loans will typically transfer to a new loan servicer.
-At that point, there are several benefits you can start to enjoy.
+At that point, there are several benefits you can start to enjoy:

-- Benefits resume.
-With a current loan status, you should once again be able to apply for numerous federal student loan benefits.
+- Benefits resume: With a current loan status, you should once again be able to apply for numerous federal student loan benefits.
 Depending on your loan type, these benefits may include income-driven repayment options, forbearance and deferment.

-- You can apply for additional student aid.
-If you need to apply for new student loans and federal grants, you should once again be able to do so.
+- You can apply for additional student aid: If you need to apply for new student loans and federal grants, you should once again be able to do so.

 Who is student loan rehabilitation best for?

-Allowing your student loans to remain in default can create significant problems for your finances, so it’s important to remedy the situation as quickly as possible.
+Allowing student loans to remain in default can create significant problems for your finances, so it’s important to remedy the situation as quickly as possible.
 Rehabilitation could be a good option for you if:

-- The student loans you wish to rehabilitate are eligible.
-You can apply to consolidate Direct Loans, FFEL Program loans or Perkins Loans.
+- The student loans you wish to rehabilitate are eligible: You can apply to consolidate Direct Loans, FFEL Program loans or Perkins Loans.

-- You’ve never rehabilitated your student loans before.
-The federal government will allow you to rehabilitate eligible student loans only once.
+- You’ve never rehabilitated your student loans before: The federal government will allow you to rehabilitate eligible student loans only once.

-Because you have only one shot to rehabilitate your student loans, it’s critical to manage the process well.
+Because you have only one shot at rehabilitating your student loans, it’s critical to manage the process well.
 If you fall behind on your student loan payments during the rehabilitation period or default on your loan again in the future, your options will be more limited than they were before.
 Plus, every time you default on a student loan, the loan holder may add expensive collection fees to your outstanding balance.